 This Sweet Tea Pork Tenderloin is the BEST pork tenderloin recipe because it has the absolute best combination of flavors!

-I love pork tenderloin, so trust me when I say this is the Best Pork Tenderloin recipe.
-There are a lot of steps, a lot of time, and a lot of different ingredients involved.
-But it’s all well worth it because it comes together to create the juiciest, most flavorful pork dish!
+I love pork tenderloin, so trust me when I say this is the Best Pork Tenderloin recipe when it comes to amazing and interesting flavor.
+There are a lot of steps, a lot of time, and a lot of different ingredients involved, but it’s all well worth it because it comes together to create the juiciest, most flavorful pork dish!

 Are you drooling yet?
 I’m so obsessed with those combination of flavors, and I think it is truly one of the best pork recipes.
 So juicy and tender!

-Follow the Best Pork Tenderloin Recipe to make this amazing Sweet Tea Pork Tenderloin with Honey Bourbon Sauce!
+Follow the Best Pork Tenderloin Recipe to make this amazing Sweet Tea Pork Dish!

 The sweet tea pork brine is the highlight of the best pork tenderloin recipe.
 Soaking the pork in a sweet tea based liquid for a few hours gives it the best flavor!